 Generally, you’ll need to include the following in your LLC Articles of Organization:

-The EIN is essentially your LLC’s social security number.
+The Employer Identification Number (EIN) is essentially your LLC’s social security number.
 This is the number that you’ll use when filing taxes, opening a bank account, hiring employees.
 It’s important.

 Fortunately, you can get an EIN online for free on the IRS website if you have a Social Security Number.
 Simply follow the prompts on the IRS website after you’ve formed your LLC, and you’ll have one in about 15 minutes.
 That said, most LLC formation services can obtain an EIN for you, and many include this service in their formation packages.